kittyjosh111/linux-and-thinkpad-scripts/thinkpads/Yoga370/system76pm/README.md

 - Move ```system76pm``` to /usr/local/bin.
 Edit it and assign your username to the USERNAME variable.
 Give it executable perms.

+- Move ```system76pm-suspend``` to /usr/local/bin.
+Give it executable perms.

-- Move ```system76pm.service``` to /etc/systemd/system/.
+- Move ```system76pm-suspend.service``` to /etc/systemd/system/.
 Enable it.
 This file makes sure to reload system76pm after waking from suspend, else it defaults back to balanced mode.

 - Move ```50-system76pm.rules``` to /etc/udev/rules.d/.
 Restart udev or your device.
 This allows system76pm to run on AC connection or disconnection.